-The Timberline Review is excited to host Cinema Poetica, a film festival celebrating the cinema of poetry, an emerging short-film genre.
+The Timberline Review is excited to host Cinema Poetica, a film festival celebrating the intersection of cinema and poetry, an emerging short-film genre.
 In Cinema Poetica, intrepid poets and filmmakers are encouraged to make films not “polished,” but ever more raw, primitive, visceral, surprising, intuitive.

-Start with the poem and let the poem be your guide.
+- Let the poem be your guide.
 Shoot in real time.
 Shoot in real locations.
 Shoot in color.
 Incorporate location sound into your film.
-If you’re going to use music, make the music on camera.
+If you’re going to use music, make your music on camera.
 Use natural lighting.
 Use a handheld camera.

-Film must include a poem narrative and not just include the poem but be grounded in it.
+- Films must include a poem narrative and not just include the poem but be grounded in it.
 In other words, dramatize your poem.

-Regular submission period runs August 1st through September 30th, 2017.
+- Regular submission period runs August 1st through September 30th, 2017.

-Maximum running time is 3 minutes.
+- Maximum running time is 4 minutes.

-Poems can be in any language, but if not in English, you must provide English subtitles.
+- Poems can be in any language, but if not in English, you must provide English subtitles.

-No filmed readings, please.
+- No filmed readings, please.

 Grand Prize winner receives a $250 cash prize and possible publication in The Timberline Review.* Audience Favorite receives a hand-drawn broadside of the poem.
 Top ten finalists receive recognition and promotion on The Timberline Review website (timberlinereview.com).